Maradona claims first win as Gimnasia boss

 Ayala curled another magnificent free-kick past Andres Mehring and Matias Garcia rounded the goalkeeper at the end of a route-one move to seal the victory in the 87th minute.

-Gimnasia consequently moved off the foot of the table and above Godoy, who now sit bottom.
+Gimnasia consequently moved off the foot of the table and above Godoy, which now sits bottom.